-The Beaverhead Range is covered in the book on pages 319 to 331.
-All Beaverhead Range peaks covered on this website can be found at this link: Beaverhead Range Updates.
+The Beaverhead Range is covered in the book on Pages 319-331.
+All Beaverhead Range peaks covered by this website can be found at this link: Beaverhead Range Updates.

-The Beaverhead Mountains forms the Idaho/Montana border and the Continental Divide for nearly 200 miles, from Chief Joseph Pass and Montana-43, north of Salmon, to Monida Pass and I-15, north of Dubois.
-Many maps still call this range the Bitterroot Mountains.
-The Beaverhead crest is graced with pristine glacial cirques, massive limestone cliffs, knife-edged ridges and dozens of imposing summits.
+The Beaverhead Mountains form the Idaho/Montana border and the Continental Divide for nearly 200 miles, from Chief Joseph Pass and MT-43 (north of Salmon) to Monida Pass and I-15 (north of Dubois).
+Many maps still call this range the Bitterroot Range.
+The Beaverhead crest is graced with pristine glacial cirques, massive limestone cliffs, knife-edged ridges, and dozens of imposing summits.
 It has, for the most part, a single spine and only two significant subsidiary ridges.
-This crest stays above 8,000 feet for its entire length and is highlighted by two high, rugged segments: One near Salmon and one at the range’s southern terminus.
+This crest stays above 8,000 feet for its entire length and is highlighted by two high, rugged segments: one near Salmon and one at the range’s southern terminus.

-While the highest point in the range is found completely in Montana many of the range’s peaks offer outstanding climbs.
-Freeman Peak, Eighteenmile Peak and Italian Peak are my three favorites but there is still a lot of the range I have not explored with challenging summits like North Doublet, Conical Top, Huhs Horn and Scott Peak, the highest Idaho Beaverhead Peak.
-The range is covered in the book on pages 319 to 331.
+While the highest point in the range is found completely in Montana, many of the range’s peaks offer outstanding climbs.
+Freeman Peak, Eighteenmile Peak, and Italian Peak are my three favorites.
+But there is still a lot of the range I have not explored, with challenging summits like North Doublet, Conical Top, Huhs Horn, and Scott Peak, the highest Idaho Beaverhead Peak.